Dave-Lowndes/TmpIfs/README.md

 ## Installation

-There is no installation - just copy the TmpIfs.exe program to a sub-directory of your hard disk and run it from there.
+There is no installation - just open the zip file, extract the TmpIfs.exe program to a sub-directory of your hard disk and run it from there in a command prompt window.

 ## How Do You Use TmpIfs?

-From the sub-folder where you've installed it just enter the command.
+From the sub-directory where you've installed it just enter the command.
 There are no command line options.

 Since there are normally a lot of files in the Temporary Internet Folders you'll want to pipe the output to a file like this: